uc compress design spec (v0.2 — target Q3 2026)¶

 Architectural compression is the most aggressive variant; it produces a model with substantially fewer trainable parameters but requires a calibration pass on representative training data.

-uc compress Qwen/Qwen3-1.7B --track b --output-dir ./models/qwen3-frr311x \
+uc compress Qwen/Qwen3-1.7B --method architectural --output-dir ./models/qwen3-architectural \

 --calibration-data ./calibration.jsonl